Persistent class can have simple properties and links to other persistent classes implemented by property delegates.

 var rank by xdIntProp(dbName = "grade")

-// Required non-negative Int property with database name `age`.
+of the property value among instances of the persistent class.// Required non-negative Int property with database name `age`.

 var age by xdRequiredIntProp { min(0) }